6 Things to Know Before Starting a Food Cart Franchise Business

 Individual food carts/kiosks require separate business permits.
 As a franchisee, if you’re planning to operate in multiple locations, you’ll need to register those as separate business locations.

-A business permit is acquired from the Mayor’s Office of the local government unit where you plan to set up shop.
-Requirements vary per city/municipality, but you’ll usually be asked for:
+A business permit is acquired from the city or municipality where you plan to set up shop.
+Requirements vary per local government unit, but you’ll usually be asked for:

 - Barangay Clearance